 How the allocation will be spent:

-All our work through pupil premium will be aimed at accelerating progress and breaking down barriers to learning that have been identified in order to move children to age related expectations.
+We have applied a research based approach to our PPG spend and most of this money will be aimed at accelerating progress and breaking down barriers to learning that have been identified in order to move children to age related expectations.
 This will initially be in Maths, English and communication.

 Pupil premium resources will also be used to improve outcomes for the more able disadvantaged pupils in order to diminish the difference against outcomes nationally.